-arties to family law proceedings must be served with the Court documents filed by the other party.
+Parties to family law proceedings must be served with the court documents filed by the other party.
 This must occur by post or be personally served, depending on the document.
-Confirmation of the service must then be filed with the Court.
+Confirmation of the service must then be filed with the court.
 From time to time in family law matters a party may avoid service of a document.

 - Substituted service.
-This provides the Court with the power to grant an Order for a party to be served by way of email or post or on another person or such other way that brings the document to the attention of the Respondent.
+This allows a party to be served via email or post or via another person or such other way that brings the document to the attention of the respondent.

 - Dispensation of service.
-This provides the Court with the power to dispense with the requirement to serve a party to the proceedings with a Court document if the Court is satisfied that a party has made all reasonable attempts to serve the other party.
+This dispenses with the requirement to serve a party with a document if the court is satisfied that a party has made all reasonable attempts to serve it.

-If a party is avoiding service, the party attempting to serve the documents will need to file an Application in a Case and Affidavit to bring these matters to the Court’s attention prior to the Court Hearing.
-The Application in a Case must set out the particular Orders the party is asking the Court to make, whether it is an Order for substituted service or dispensation with service.
-The Affidavit must inform the Court of all of the attempts the party has already made to serve the documents on the Respondent and if an Order for substituted service is made, how the person knows that service by other means will bring the documents to the attention of the Respondent.
+If a party is avoiding service, the party attempting to serve the documents will need to file an application in a case and affidavit to advise the court before the court hearing.
+The application must set out whether an order for substituted service or dispensation with service is sought.
+The affidavit must contain all of the service attempts the party has made, and if an order for substituted service is made, how that service will bring the documents to the attention of the respondent.

 WHERE TO NEXT?